Religion is an important part of Greek life and culture, as can easily be seen from the hundreds of churches and monasteries on the island.

 The Monastery of Theotokou Atrou is the oldest monastery on the island dating back to 1264.

-It's located on the mountain Atrou, just north of Poros, at 550 meters above sea level.
+located on the mountain Atrou, just north of Poros, at 550 meters above sea level.

 The unpaved and dead-end street leading to the monastery starts from the village of Riva and continues for more than 4 km.